October 14, 2024

 As for the type of stain, you can choose between oil-based and water-based stains.
 Oil-based stains take longer to dry, but they provide a more durable finish.
 On the other hand, water-based stains dry faster, are less toxic, and easier to clean up.
 You should also consider the VOC (volatile organic compounds) level of the stain you use, especially if someone in your household has sensitive respiratory issues.

-See also How to Paint Vinyl Shutters
+See also How to Remove Plantation Shutters

 Another factor to consider when choosing a stain for your woven wood shutters is the level of UV protection it provides.
 If your shutters are exposed to direct sunlight, a stain with UV protection will help prevent the wood from fading or discoloring over time.
 Some stains also contain additives that protect against mold and mildew, which can be beneficial if your shutters are installed in a damp or humid environment.